Cyberlorians/Articles/AADAssessment.md

 Add-AzureAssessmentTask -WorkingDirectory C:\Assessment\AAD -ScheduledTaskUsername Assessment\xadmin
 ```

-*Run the Scheduled Task*
+## Run the Scheduled Task ##
-1. You can edit the ST that was created and remove the schedule.
+1. Open the Scheduled Task and remove the schedule.
 Once removed, right-click and run.

 ## Verifying Data to the Log Analytics Workspace ##